Updated July 7, 2023

 Let us look at the following illustration to understand how soft loans function in the real world.

 As per the China-Africa Study Initiative of the Johns Hopkins University School of Advanced International Studies, the Chinese government extended loans worth $10.7 billion to Ethiopia from 2010 to 2015.
 This aid also included a $23 million grant and soft loan package intended to finance infrastructural growth in Ethiopia, such as power lines, industrial parks, wireless networks, highways, and a railroad connecting Addis Ababa’s and Djibouti.

 The soft loan was a significant part of China’s idea to support Ethiopia in developing a cordial relationship with them and promote trading opportunities between the Asian giant and the African country.
-However, this assistance package from China pushed the country’s debt-to-GDP ratio to 88%, which was alarming as it indicated a higher probability of default.
+However, this assistance package from China pushed the country’s debt-to-GDP ratio to 88%.
+It was alarming as it indicated a higher probability of default.
 But China again came to its rescue and agreed to restructure some of the loans and expand the loan maturity periods by 20 years to reduce the repayment obligations in the near term.

-Who offers a Soft Loan scheme?
+Who Offers a Soft Loan Scheme?